-I have published 12 articles, comprising 8 research articles (not including 2 submitted) and 5 technical productions (presented separately below).
+I have published 17 articles, comprising 13 research articles published or In Press (not including 2 submitted) and 5 technical productions (presented separately below).
+My work has been cited over 160 times and I have an h-index of 5 (source: Google Scholar March 2021).
 For up to date citation data, please visit my google scholar profile

-2. Tonini, JRV; Ferrari, TB; Fenker, J; Guedes, TB; Domingos, FMCB.
+10. Tonini, JRV; Ferrari, TB; Fenker, J; Guedes, TB; Domingos, FMCB.
 Os determinantes da diversidade biológica da herpetofauna Neotropical.
+Herpetologia no Brasil III.
 Book chapter.

 8. Brandão, R; Fenker, J; Lopes, BE; de Sena, VM; Vasconcelos, B. Diet of terrestrial anurans in an ephemeral and simplified habitat during the dry season in the Brazilian Cerrado.
-Ethology Ecology & Evolution. [access here]
+Ethology, Ecology and Evolution [access here]

 4. Pontes-da-Silva, E; Magnusson, WE; Sinervo, BR; Caetano, GH; Miles, DB; Colli, GR; Fenker, J; Santos, JC; Werneck, FP.
 Extinction risks forced by climatic change and intraspecific variation in the thermal physiology of a tropical lizard.
 Journal of Thermal Biology [access here]